mattwaite/JOMC891-Data-Storytelling/syllabus.md

 * Online materials and class handouts, as needed.
 * A sense of humor.

+__Learning outcomes:__

+By the end of this class, you should be able to:

+* Use basic analysis techniques to find interesting insights in a dataset
+* Use the R statistical language to create replicable workflows for analysis
+* Use the R statistical language to create visuals of data for storytelling and insights
+* Use storytelling techniques to make your data analysis interesting, approachable and readable by general audiences.

 __Grading:__

 The grading will be based on the stories you produce, the work you put into them and your participation in class.